niebardzo/Waterfun/README.md

 ## Intro

 The template was written using Materialize which is HTML, CSS ans JS framework for creation of Google style looking web designs.
+The template was intended for water park that's why it is so colorful.
+I hope you will enjoy design because playing with CSS might be hard.

 ## Usage